This Butternut Squash and Apple Soup is smooth, creamy and deliciously sweet. Sure to be loved by kids of all ages.

 - 500ml (2 cups) Chicken or Vegetable Stock

 - In a large, soup pan or Dutch oven, heat the olive oil over medium /low heat.
-Add the onions, reduce to low, and cook until soft, about 10 minutes, stirring occasionally.
+Add the onions and celery, reduce to low, and cook until soft, about 10 minutes, stirring occasionally.

 - Add the ginger, cumin and coriander and stir for a further 1 minute.